 Appeals should be sent to the Office of Student Financial Services and will be reviewed by the RVU Financial Aid Appeals Committee within ten (10) calendar days of receipt of the appeal.
 The student will receive written notification of the committee’s decision within seven (7) calendar days.
 Decisions of the Financial Aid Appeals Committee may be appealed to the Rocky Vista University Provost.

 Appeals should be submitted to the Office of Student Financial Services and must include:

 - A written statement documenting the reasons for failure to meet the standards of academic progress for financial aid eligibility.

 - A written statement explaining what has changed in the student’s situation that would allow the student to bring their academic progress up to satisfactory standards.

 - Documentation supporting their appeal.

-- A written academic plan from the Program Director or their designee.
+- A written academic plan or letter from the SPC and/or the Assistant/Associate Dean of Student Affairs.
 The academic plan must ensure that the student is able to meet SAP standards by a specific point in time.

-Without Approved Appeal: Students who are not making satisfactory academic progress, who do not submit an appeal or have their appeal request denied, may regain eligibility only by taking action that brings them into compliance with RVU’s satisfactory progress standards.
+Students who are not making satisfactory academic progress, who do not submit an appeal or have their appeal request denied, may regain eligibility only by taking action that brings them into compliance with RVU-MCOM’s satisfactory progress standards.

 Any exceptions to this policy will be made on an individual basis and in compliance with federal, state and local regulations governing financial aid.